MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/azure-function.md

 [!INCLUDE [version-tfs-2017-rtm](../../includes/version-tfs-2017-rtm.md)]

-Use this task in an [agentless job](../../process/phases.md#server-jobs) of a release pipeline to invoke an HTTP triggered function in an Azure Function app and parse the response.
+Use this task in an [agentless job](../../process/phases.md#server-jobs) of a release pipeline to invoke an HTTP triggered function in an Azure Function App and parse the response.

 ::: moniker range="<= tfs-2018"